You are here

 - How to develop message points and use a message triangle

 - How to effectively interact with reporters before and after an interview

 - How to manage an interview, including handling difficult questions

 10/16, 4:30 pm – 6 pm, Uris Hall 438

-How to use varied media outlets to create a platform as a public intellectual.
+How to use various communications channels to create a platform as a public intellectual.
 For both new and experienced faculty.
 Training includes:

 - Setting goals

 - Choosing the appropriate platform for your message

 - Power and perils of social media